 This is a clear signal that you don’t get it.

-In fact, the only cost of giving away the spot is steps.
+In fact, the only cost of giving away the spot is the steps.
 That’s it.
 The boss will have to take extra steps each day to enter the building.
 A little additional exercise in exchange for an enormous amount of goodwill and appreciation.

-It’s a no brainer.
+It’s a no-brainer.
 It’s the reason preferred parking spots exist.
 They were meant to be given away.

 It was great for me and terrible for them.